"FICCI Workshop on ATA Carnet – Your Visa for temporary export/import of goods between International borders"

 Carnet also available for Dubai & Pakistan

 Bengaluru, March 13, 2015: Mr. Sandeep Prakash, Commissioner of Customs, Bangalore inaugurated the Workshop on ATA Carnet organised by FICCI (Federation of Indian Chambers of Commerce & Industry.
 He said, “the timing of the workshop is co-inciding with the operationalisation of ATA Carnet in India for 25 years.”
 He added that there was a great need to incentivise SME’s to take advantage of the ATA Carnet system.
 Mr. Bangera, Past President FKCCI, gave the opening remarks.
-Mr. Nirankar Saxena, Senior Director, FICCI, made a presentation on ATA Carnet and its benefits.
+Mr. Nirankar Saxena, Assistant Secretary General, FICCI, made a presentation on ATA Carnet and its benefits.
 He said that FICCI was working on a special framework for the MSME sector to increase the usage of ATA Carnet.
 Ficci was also in active talks with the BCCI (Board of Cricket Control in India).
 There was also a presentation made on the application and practical usages of ATA Carnet by Ms. Vijayalakshmi, Joint Director, FICCI.

 ATA Carnet is a temporary admission document which simplifies the customs procedures and clearances in a foreign country, without paying duty or a bank guarantee for temporary import into that country.
 Like a passport for goods, ATA Carnet allows for the goods for which it was issued to enter any of the participating countries for up to one year.
 An ATA Carnet holder can avoid customs declaration and can do away with security deposit or guarantees in the country of importation.
 In India, FICCI is the sole National Guarantor for ATA Carnets.